 This high-pressure water is used to push the machine as well as push debris into a bag.
 Some models will create turbulence stirring up sediment in the process.
 It also follows a random course using a thing called the venturi effect!
 Good for areas with high leaf fall, some models, not all, require a booster pump making it the highest electricity user of the three types of pool cleaners.

 These cleaners are really underwater electric vacuum cleaners on brush-like tractor wheels.
-And like their land loving robot vacuum counterparts can ‘learn’ the shape of your pool.
+And like their land-loving robot vacuum counterparts can ‘learn’ the shape of your pool.
 Clever huh!
-Some have a nifty remote control feature so you can drive them around you pool whilst supplying the sound effects yourself!
+Some have a nifty remote control feature so you can drive them around your pool whilst supplying the sound effects yourself!
 Previously common in commercial situations like your local 25m learn to swim centre, they usually plug in via a transformer to convert to low voltage to run the robot.
-In domestic situations people need to be wary of electricity around their pool and have all necessary cut off switches and safety features in place.
-Electric robotic cleaners are definitely the most costly investment but provide the most thorough results as it operates independent from the pool’s main filter pump system and provides good coverage of the pools entire surface, even up to your waterline tiles in some models.
+In domestic situations, people need to be wary of electricity around their pool and have all necessary cut off switches and safety features in place.
+Electric robotic cleaners are definitely the most costly investment but provide the most thorough results as it operates independently from the pool’s main filter pump system and provides good coverage of the pools entire surface, even up to your waterline tiles in some models.

 Our choice in this category is the Pandora Pilot by Astral as it is fully independent and works without any suction hoses or hook up booster pumps.
 Works on any size pool with no installation, no supervision and with minimal maintenance the Pandora Pilot may be your perfect choice.

-Crystal Pools recommends the PCC2000 Cleaning & Circulation System.
+Crystal Pools is a certified installer of the PCC2000 Cleaning & Circulation System.
 Keep your pool clean and healthy with a virtually invisible, automatic dirt and debris removal system.
 The PCC2000 system is custom engineered (through the use of CAD engineering software) specifically for your individual pool.